StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/timediff.md

 Returns the difference between two DATETIME expressions.

- The returned value must be of the TIME type.
+The return value must be of the TIME type.

 ## Syntax